PipeWire/pipewire/doc/tutorial4.md

 				uses functions that are realtime safe, this means no allocation or file access or locking.

-An last we pass the extra parameters for our stream.
+And last we pass the extra parameters for our stream.
 Here we only have the allowed formats (`SPA_PARAM_EnumFormat`).

 Running the mainloop will then start processing and will result in our